Mt Coot-tha precinct projects

 Mt Coot-tha walking trails, mountain bike trails and access enhancements

-- upgrading the stairs
+- grading the path

-- installing new handrails
+- installing steps, handrails and bridges

 Completed trail works